Naomi Wolf: The Beauty Myth (1991)

-In 1991, Wolf gained international attention as a spokeswoman of third-wave feminism from the publication of her first book The Beauty Myth, an international bestseller.
-It was named "one of the seventy most influential books of the twentieth century" by The New York Times.
-She argues that "beauty" as a normative value is entirely socially constructed, and that the patriarchy determines the content of that construction with the objective of maintaining women's subjugation.
+In 1991, Wolf gained international attention as a spokeswoman of third-wave feminism after the publication of her first book, The Beauty Myth, an international bestseller.
+The New York Times named it "one of the seventy most influential books of the twentieth century".
+She argues that "beauty" as a normative value is entirely socially constructed, and that the patriarchy determines the content of that construction with the objective to maintain women's subjugation.

-Wolf posits the idea of an "iron-maiden", an intrinsically unattainable standard that is then used to punish women physically and psychologically for their failure to achieve and conform to it.
-Wolf criticized the fashion and beauty industries as exploitative of women, but added that the beauty myth extended into all areas of human functioning.
-Wolf writes that women should have "the choice to do whatever we want with our faces and bodies without being punished by an ideology that is using attitudes, economic pressure, and even legal judgments regarding women's appearance to undermine us psychologically and politically".
-Wolf argues that women were under assault by the "beauty myth" in five areas: work, religion, sex, violence, and hunger.
-Ultimately, Wolf argues for a relaxation of normative standards of beauty.
-In her introduction, Wolf positioned her argument against the concerns of second-wave feminists and offered the following analysis:
+Wolf proposes the concept of an "iron maiden", an intrinsically unreachable norm that is then used to physically and mentally punish women for failing to achieve and adhere to it.
+She condemns the fashion and beauty industries for exploiting women, but also writes that the beauty myth pervades all aspects of human life.
+Wolf believes that women should have "the freedom to do anything we choose with our faces and bodies without being penalized by an ideology that uses attitudes, economic pressure, and even legal judgments about women's looks to psychologically and politically destroy us."
+She claims that the "beauty myth" has targeted women in five areas: labor, religion, sex, violence, and hunger.
+Finally, Wolf advocates for a relaxation of conventional beauty norms.
+In her introduction, she scaffolds her work upon the achievements of second-wave feminists and offers the following analysis:

 Accuracy

 Christina Hoff Sommers criticized Wolf for publishing the estimate that 150,000 women were dying every year from anorexia.
-Sommers said she traced the source to the American Anorexia and Bulimia Association, who stated that they were misquoted; the figure refers to sufferers, not fatalities.
+Sommers said she traced the source to the American Anorexia and Bulimia Association, which said it was misquoted; the figure refers to sufferers, not fatalities.
 Wolf's citation came from a book by Brumberg, who referred to an American Anorexia and Bulimia Association newsletter and misquoted the newsletter.
-Wolf accepted the error and changed it in future editions.
+Wolf acknowledged the error and changed it in future editions.
 Sommers gave an estimate for the number of fatalities in 1990 as 100–400.
-The annual anorexia casualties in the US were estimated to be around 50 to 60 per year in the mid-1990s.
+The annual anorexia casualties in the U.S. were estimated to be around 50 to 60 per year in the mid-1990s.
 In 1995, for an article in The Independent on Sunday, British journalist Joan Smith recalled asking Wolf to explain her unsourced assertion in The Beauty Myth that the UK "has 3.5 million anorexics or bulimics (95 per cent of them female), with 6,000 new cases yearly".
 Wolf replied, according to Smith, that she had calculated the statistics from patients with eating disorders at one clinic.

 Caspar Schoemaker of the Netherlands Trimbos Institute published a paper in the academic journal Eating Disorders demonstrating that of the 23 statistics cited by Wolf in Beauty Myth, 18 were incorrect, with Wolf citing numbers that average out to 8 times the number in the source she was citing.